MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.DynamicBlock.api.md

 # class *DynamicBlock* from sys.core

 Represents a simple dynamically allocated array.
-It is a continuous indexable memory memory block.
+It is a continuous indexable memory block.
 The length of the array is always identical to its capacity, so any change in length will result in data reallocation: it does not support amortized growth and can't shrink without reallocating data.

 Might become deprecated.